Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 The function of this command is similar to this

-“**SERVO_MOVE_TIME_WRITE**” command in the first point.
+"**SERVO_MOVE_TIME_WRITE**" command in the first point.
 But the difference is that the servo will not immediately turn when the command arrives at the servo,the servo will be rotated from current angle to parameter angle at unifor m speed within parameter time until the command name SERVO_MOVE_ST ART sent to servo(command value of 11), then the servo will be rotated from current angle to setting angle at uniform speed within setting time.

 **4\.
 Command name: SERVO_MOVE_TIME_WAIT_READ Command value: 8 Length: 3**